Tales from the road

 Suggested trip: Around Catalonia: Drive & Explore Holiday

 We hope we’ve made this virtual ramble around the Pyrenees enjoyable, but of course there’s no substitute for experiencing these landscapes for yourself.
 What we’ve described here is only the tip of the iceberg.
 The highlights set the scene, but the true essence of any trip is in the details, as defined by you and your own curiosity.
-You might like to have a nose around our Pyrenees holidays and, better yet, get in touch to share your ideas and discuss a tailored itinerary for you.
+You might like to have a nose around our Pyrenees holidays and, better yet, get in touch to share your ideas and discuss a tailored hiking itinerary for you.

 The Pothole is Pura Aventura's popular monthly email.
 We share what we love, what interests us and what we find challenging.
 And we don't Photoshop out the bits everyone else does.
 We like to think our considered opinions provide food for thought, and will sometimes put a smile on your face.
 They've even been known to make people cry.
 You can click here to subscribe and, naturally, unsubscribe at any time.